Middlecon/DBImport/docs/rest_interface.rst

 Statistics
 ==========

-DBImport have the option to send JSON data to a REST interface with statistic and configuration data.
-The endpoint together with the option of what to send is controlled from the dbimport.cfg file.
+There are two different ways to get statistics out of DBImport.
+One is with JSON data that can be sent to a REST interface and the other is from statistics tables insode the configuration database.
+The JSON data is created only if configured in the dbimport.cfg file.
+The statistics in the database tables are always created as DBImport is using that internally aswell.

+Database Tables
+^^^^^^^^^^^^^^^

+There are statistical information in four different tables
+  - import_statistics
+  - import_statistics_last
+  - export_statistics
+  - export_statistics_last

+The reason to keep the _last tables is because many time you only want to see data for the last export/import for a specific table.
+So instead of having to go through alot of data, you can just get the last information from these tables.
+This will reduce the load on the MySQL database server for the cost of a little storage.

+JSON
+^^^^

 JSON Example
 ------------